Retreat from Gettysburg: Union

 The Army of the Potomac had significant changes in general officer assignments because of its battle losses.
 Meade's chief of staff, Maj.
 Gen. Daniel Butterfield, was wounded on July 3 and was replaced on July 8 by Maj.
 Gen. Andrew A. Humphreys; Brig.
 Gen. Henry Price replaced Humphreys in command of his old division of the III Corps.
 Maj.
 Gen. John F. Reynolds, killed on July 1, was replaced by Maj.
 Gen. John Newton of the VI Corps.
 Maj.
 Gen. Winfield Scott Hancock of the II Corps, wounded on July 3, was replaced by Brig.
 Gen. William Hays.
 Maj.
 Gen. William H. French, who had temporarily commanded the garrison at Harpers Ferry for most of the campaign, replaced the wounded Daniel Sickles in command of the III Corps on July 7.
 In addition to the battle losses, Meade's army was plagued by a condition that persisted during the war, the departure of men and regiments whose enlistments had expired, which took effect even in the midst of an active campaign.
 To make matters worse, thousands of Union soldiers who had not eaten since the battle began would have to be fed while boots, forage and shoes for the Army's horses and mules needed to be replenished to pursue Lee's army.
 On the plus side, however, Meade had available temporary, although inexperienced, reinforcements of about 10,000 men who had been with General French at Maryland Heights, which were incorporated into the I Corps and III Corps.
 The net effect of expiring enlistments and reinforcements added about 6,000 men to the Army of the Potomac.
 Including the forces around Harpers Ferry, Maryland Heights, and the South Mountain passes, by July 14 between 11,000 and 12,000 men had been added the army, although Meade had extreme doubts about the combat effectiveness of these troops.

 In addition to the Army of the Potomac, Maj.
 Gen. Darius N. Couch of the Department of the Susquehanna had 7,600 men at Waynesboro, 11,000 at Chambersburg, and 6,700 at Mercersburg.
-These were "emergency troops" that were hastily raised during Lee's march into Pennsylvania and were subject to Meade's orders.
+These were emergency troops that were hastily raised during Lee's march into Pennsylvania and were subject to Meade's orders.
 In addition, a force of about 6,000 from the newly created Department of West Virginia under Brig.
-Gen. Benjamin Franklin Kelley sat astride the Baltimore & Ohio Railroad at Grafton, and New Creek, to prevent Confederate forces from retreating west, as well as later assisting in the pursuit of Lee toward Virginia.
+Gen. Benjamin Franklin Kelley sat astride the Baltimore and Ohio Railroad at Grafton, and New Creek in West Virginia, to prevent Confederate forces from retreating west, and later assisting in the pursuit of Lee toward Virginia.